Captain Atlas: Powers and abilities

 As a Kree, Captain Atlas possesses superhuman physical abilities, which are enhanced by the Kree Psyche-Magnetron.
 He is a skilled combatant, proficient in various forms of armed and unarmed combat.
 Additionally, Atlas wields Uni-Beams that project concussive energy beams.

 Other versions

 Marvel Zombies

-A zombified alternate universe variant of Captain Atlas from Earth-2149 appears in Ultimate Fantastic Four #23.
+A zombified alternate universe version of Captain Atlas appears in Ultimate Fantastic Four #23.

 House of M

-An alternate universe variant of Captain Atlas from Earth-58163 appears in New Thunderbolts #11.
+An alternate universe version of Captain Atlas appears in New Thunderbolts #11.

 What If?

-An alternate universe variant of Captain Atlas from Earth-93165 appears in What If? #56.
+An alternate universe version of Captain Atlas appears in What If? #56.

 Mini-Marvels

-An alternate universe variant of Captain Atlas from Earth-99062 appears in Spidey and the Mini-Marvels #1.
+An alternate universe version of Captain Atlas appears in Spidey and the Mini-Marvels #1.